AkBKukU/ld-workflow/README.md

 the normal `-i $filename` include it.
 You can then `-map` the included audio files using the ID numbers for the streams (which start at 0 and include all inputs).
 You will likely always be outputting to a single file as well.
-So to map the second files audio included to the output video you would map `-map 1:a:0`.
+So to map the second included file's audio to the output video you would map `-map 1:a:0`.
 This can be done for any kind of audio inputs.

 You may also want to adjust the channel of tracks, for AC3 discs you may want to convert from AC3 encoded audio to PCM and specifying